 How to get to Melbourne from the Airport

-If you fly into Melbourne Tullamarine airport, from any other city in Australia, the best and cheapest way to get into the city is to take the Skybus from the terminal 3 or 4, the domestic terminals.
-Sometimes you may also land into terminal 2 or 1 depending with which airline you fly.
-The Skybus ticket fare is 19.75 dollars for one way or 36.50 for a return ticket.
+If you fly into Melbourne Tullamarine airport, from any other city in Australia, the best and cheapest way to get into the city is to take the Skybus from terminals 3 or 4, the domestic terminals.
+Sometimes you may also land in terminal 2 or 1, depending on which airline you fly.
+The Skybus ticket fare is 19.75 dollars one way or 36.50 for a return ticket.